inxware/inxware-dev-tools/README.md

 Educational institutions are licensed for a maximum of 5 copies of the device runtime per institution.

 # Eductional Resources
 inx can provide IoT Cloud services, discounted licensing and technical support SLAs to eductional institutions adopting Lucid as part of their teaching and research actvities.
+Contact is to find out more [here](https://www.inxware.io/contact/)

 # Future Roadmap
 - Linux Desktop IDE (Currently available without LGB UIeditor)